galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 09.
 RSeQC junction annotation plot](../../images/differential_isoform/rseqc_junction_annotation_junctions_plot.png "RSeQC junction annotation.
 The detected junctions and events are divided in three exclusive categories: known splicing junctions (blue), partial novel splicing junction (one of the splice site is novel) (grey) and new splicing junctions (green).
 Splice events refer to the number of times a RNA-read is spliced (A).
 Splice junctions correspond to multiple splicing events spanning the same intron.")

-According to the results, despite the number of new (or partially new) splicing junctions is relatively slow (around 0.5%) (fig. 9.B), a large proportion of reads show novel splicing junction patterns (fig. 9.A).
+According to the results, despite the relatively low (around 0.5%) proportion of reads supporting new (or partially new) splicing events (fig. 9.B), they represent a large proportion of junctions (fig. 9.A).

 ![Figure 10.
 RSeQC inner distance plot](../../images/differential_isoform/rseqc_inner_distance_plot.png "RSeQC inner distance.
 The plot represents gap sizes between R1 and R2.")

 Finally from the the Inner Distance plot (fig. 10), we can infer some additional information about the degree of degradation of the samples.
-Usually veery short inner distances appear in old or degraded samples; in addition and values can be negative if the reads overlap consistently.
+Usually very short inner distances appear in old or degraded samples; in addition values can be negative if the two fragments overlap.

 After evaluating the quality of the RNA-seq data, we can start with the transcriptome assembly step.